GhostShadow0316/BSUC/README.md

 - click to toggle **Epic Gear** / **Mythic Gear** / **Hypercharge**
 - go to the top to see the coin (🟡), power point (🟣) or gem (🟢) cost
 - also play around the **New**, **Enough**, **Maxed out** buttons

 ---

+### Known Problem
+- Mobile is not supported
+- Layout might break on some screen
+- value won't change if not scroll on number

+---